Zachary Harris, MD

 41 CYstic Fibrosis bacterioPHage study at Yale (CYPHY)

 Chan B, Kortright K, Stanley G, Cochrane C, Lee A, Vill A, Sun Y, Stewart J, Britto-Leon C, Harris Z, Talkwalkar J, Shabanova V, Turner P, Koff J. 41 CYstic Fibrosis bacterioPHage study at Yale (CYPHY).
 Journal Of Cystic Fibrosis 2023, 22: s22.
-DOI: 10.1016/s1569-1993(23)00976-1.Peer-Reviewed Original ResearchProtracted Pulmonary Inflammation in IFN-gamma Deficient Mice Recovering From Cytokine Release Syndrome
+DOI: 10.1016/s1569-1993(23)00976-1.Peer-Reviewed Original ResearchProtracted Pulmonary Inflammation in IFN-gamma Deficient Mice Recovering from Cytokine Release Syndrome

 Geyer J, Krupa K, Harris Z, Sun Y, Sharma L, Würstle S, Hu B, Stanley G, Rajagopalan G, Pellot E, Koff J, Robinson J. A Novel Zinc (II) Porphyrin Is Synergistic with PEV2 Bacteriophage against Pseudomonas aeruginosa Infections.
 Antibiotics 2023, 12: 735.
 PMID: 37107097, PMCID: PMC10135120, DOI: 10.3390/antibiotics12040735.Peer-Reviewed Original ResearchMinimum inhibitory concentrationMinimum bactericidal concentrationCystic fibrosisAntiviral activityPseudomonas aeruginosa infectionLife-threatening infectionsAntibiotic-resistant infectionsDose-dependent responsePulmonary infectionPotent bactericidal activityAeruginosa infectionMouse lungPsA populationImmune systemVivo modelLung cellsPSA cellsHealth concernNovel therapeuticsInfectionLung modelH441 cellsOpportunistic bacterial pathogenSignificant decreaseInhibitory concentrationIFN-γ Is Protective in Cytokine Release Syndrome-associated Extrapulmonary Acute Lung Injury.